 - External resorption can be misdiagnosed; a second opinion may be necessary.

-- Root canal therapy may help treat internal resorption, but if there is a large defect, the tooth may break apart and fail to function.
+- Root canal therapy may help treat internal resorption, but if there is a large defect, the tooth may fracture or break and fail to function.

 - The resorption is usually progressive, but even extensive cases can sometimes be reversed.